 We’re waiting for the next round of cheap flights to Hawaii from Hawaiian Airlines, Southwest Airlines, and Alaska Airlines.
 In the meantime, let’s eat Hawaiian pineapple with today’s tips.
 Even on Pizza (read on for that).

 How to Bring Hawaiian Pineapple to the Mainland.

-If you would like to take pineapples home with you on your Hawaii vacation, which I highly recommend, here’s good news.
+If you would like to take pineapples home with you on your Hawaii vacation, which we highly recommend, here’s good news and the current official update.
 You do not need to purchase pineapples at the airport or at the Dole Plantation.
 Unlike papayas, which require certification and treatment with gas, with pineapples you’re free to shop around for the best quality and price and bring them in your carry-on bags.

 If you didn’t know, Hawaii’s agriculture protection and quarantine program has been in effect since 1888.
 King Kalakaua implemented it originally to protect the Hawaii coffee industry.